Local explosions and extinction in continuous-state branching processes with logistic competition: Preliminaries

 \subsubsection{Feller's conditions}

 The classification of boundaries of one-dimensional diffusions is completely understood.
 We refer for instance to Karlin and Taylor's book \cite[Chapter 15, Section 6]{zbMATH03736679}.
-We briefly recall it as we shall use it at several places in the next.
+We briefly recall the integral tests that are specifying the behavior of a diffusion at its boundaries.

 For any $l\in [0,\infty]$, define the integral tests $I_U$ and $J_U$ by